OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:signal_model} introduces the signal model.
-Section~\ref{sec:sensing} details the signal processing framework for communication as well as monostatic and bistatic sensing, highlighting the novel OTA bistatic synchronization mechanism.
+Section~\ref{sec:sensing} details the signal processing framework for communication as well as monostatic and bistatic sensing, including the practical OTA synchronization procedure used for bistatic operation.
 Section~\ref{sec:sysarch} describes the OpenISAC system architecture, covering its hardware and software implementation.
 Section~\ref{sec:exp_results} presents experimental results validating the platform's performance, and Section~\ref{conclusion} concludes the paper.